University of Pennsylvania’s

 **For information directly from Handshake’s technical team on how to best update your Handshake account and prepare for the event, including more detailed information about each step of the registration process, please see: https://support.joinhandshake.com/hc/en-us/articles/360049934274

-*Engineering Career Days are open only to University of Pennsylvania undergraduate and graduate students who study on campus, and alumni from those programs.
-Online students, Penn Medicine (MD), MBA, Law students the general public or those without an active University of Pennsylvania Handshake account will not be permitted to register for this event.
+*Engineering Career Day is open only to University of Pennsylvania undergraduate and graduate students who study on campus, and alumni from those programs.
+Online students, Penn Medicine (MD), MBA, J.D. students, the general public or those without an active University of Pennsylvania Handshake accounts will not be permitted to register for this event.

 Best Candidate Practices for this virtual Career Fair